-The Scheme's residual assets (held to meet future operating expenses) are invested in cash (term deposits and overnight deposits issued by New Zealand registered banks) through the Global Asset Trust.
+The Scheme's residual assets (held to meet future operating expenses) are invested in through the Global Asset Trust.
 Whilst this investment represents an investment risk for the Scheme, it has no impact on your entitlements as the benefits payable by the Scheme are guaranteed by the Crown.